 SCREEN: Software displaying the message: "Analysis in progress - The processing could take a few minutes.
 Press the stop button to cancel the processing."

-Tap the Stop button to interrupt the process or wait until the end of the analysis to get the report [1].
+Wait until the end of the analysis to get the report displayed on the screen [1].

-SCREEN: User tapping the Stop button/waiting for the process to complete.

-Tap the X (cross) button at the top right of the report file to close it [1].
-The report will be automatically archived [2-TXT].

-SCREEN: User tapping the X button at the top right of the report file to close it.

-SCREEN: Confirmation that the report has been automatically archived.
-TXT: Inform the subject that the scan is complete
+SCREEN: The report is displayed on the screen.